populationgenetics/exercises/Population_structure/ExerciseFst2023.md

 </details>

-In the plot we have just generated, the black dotted line indicates the mean F<sub>ST</sub> value across all windows, and the red dotted line the 99.9% percentile (i.e. only 0.1% of the windows have an F<sub>ST</sub> above that value).
+In the plot we have just generated, the black dotted line indicates the mean F<sub>ST</sub> value across all windows and the red dotted line the 99.9% percentile (i.e. where only 0.1% of the windows have an F<sub>ST</sub> above that value).
 One way to define outlying windows is to only consider windows that have an F<sub>ST</sub> above the 99.9% percentile (this value is necessarily arbitrary).

 **Q5:** Compare the peaks of high *F<sub>ST</sub>* in the three subspecies pairs.
 Do they tend to be found in the same position?
 Would you expect this to be the case?
 Why/why not?